-Oral language comprehension is a broad skill that includes listening and speaking.
+Oral language is a broad skill that includes listening and speaking.
 It involves understanding how to say words, what words mean, and how to use words to convey wants, needs and ideas.
-Developing oral language comprehension is important because it is the foundation for phonemic and phonological awareness.

 - “I don’t know how to say words I want to say.”